dhirajgagrai/dhirajgagrai.dev/src/content/blog/celeste.md

 ## Level Design

 Developers have hit that point in the design where it doesn't feel like the game is unfair.
 When you die, you know it's because you lack skills.
 When you beat the level, you know it's not luck.
 The best part of the game was when I was scaling the mountain in the last chapter.
-It was the culmination of everything I learned and that showed here.
-That level was also easiest for me, not because it was easy but because of what I went through so far.
+It was the culmination of everything I learned that showed here.
+That level was also easiest for me, not because it was easy but because of what I did go through so far.

 If the main game becomes easy, players can unlock cassette levels if they really want to push their craft to the edge.
 And what's interesting about the cassette levels is that they are fu*king evil.
 You are not allowed to waste a single resource on these levels.